 Ha Giang Loop: If you have some extra time and want to explore further up North, why not try the Ha Giang Loop.
 This is an epic road through the roads in Northern Vietnam.
 Another alternative is Ha Long Bay.
 This famous site is a must and one of the best things to do in Vietnam.
 Because we are in the far north of the country, there are not many other things to do here.

 Travel Tips For Your 3 Days In Sapa Itinerary

 So you have your backpacking Sapa itinerary sorted, now let’s get into my top travel tips for your 3 days in Sapa.
-This will allow you to have a stress-free time with the best weather, staying in the best accommodation, and knowing how to keep safe.
+This will allow you to have a stress-free time with the best weather, stay in the best accommodation, and know how to keep safe.